Overview

 If oauth_module_server(auto_redirect = TRUE), an

-unauthenticated session triggers immediate redirection.
-If
+unauthenticated session triggers immediate redirection to the provider

-oauth_module_server(auto_redirect = FALSE), you manually
+If oauth_module_server(auto_redirect = FALSE), you

-call $request_login() (e.g., via a button) to begin the
+manually call $request_login() (e.g., via a button) to do

 3. Build the authorization URL (prepare_call())